Transia-RnD/hooks-toolkit-ts/README.md

 ### Return Value

-- Returns a `HookPayload` object that represents the hook payload for a SetHook transaction in the XRPL.
+- Returns a `HookPayload` object that represents the hook payload for a SetHook transaction in Xahau.

 ## State Utility

-The `StateUtility` class in the SDK provides utility functions for working with hook states in the XRPL.
+The `StateUtility` class in the SDK provides utility functions for working with hook states in Xahau.
 It includes functions to retrieve hook states, hook definitions, and hook state directories.

 ### Retrieving Hook State

-The `getHookState` function is used to retrieve the state of a hook in the XRPL.
+The `getHookState` function is used to retrieve the state of a hook in Xahau.
 It takes in the following parameters:

-- `client`: The XRPL client object.
+- `client`: Xahau client object.
 - `account`: The account that owns the hook.
 - `key`: The key of the hook state.
 - `namespace`: The namespace of the hook state.